Daemons of the Shadow Realm: Anime

 An anime television series adaptation was announced during Crunchyroll's panel at Anime Expo in July 2025.
 The series is produced by Bones Film and directed by Masahiro Andō, with Noboru Takagi handling series composition, Nobuhiro Arai designing the characters, and Kenichiro Suehiro composing the music.
-It is set to premiere in April 2026 and will run for two consecutive cours.
-Crunchyroll will stream the series.
+Its first season aired from April 4 to September 19, 2026, on Tokyo MX and other networks, running for two consecutive cours.
+A second season has been announced.

 Reception

+By March 2026, the manga had over six million copies in circulation.
+By September 2026, it had over 7.5 million copies in circulation.
 The series ranked 19th on the 2022 "Book of the Year" list by Da Vinci magazine.
 It ranked 15th in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers; it ranked second on the 2024 edition.
 It ranked second in the Nationwide Bookstore Employees' Recommended Comics of 2023 list; it was ranked third in the 2024 list.
 It won Rakuten Kobo's first ever E-book Manga Award in the "I Want to Read it Now!
 Featured Manga" category in 2023.
 It ranked second in the 2023 Next Manga Award in the print manga category.
 The series won the seventh Tsutaya Comic Award's grand prize in 2023.
 It was nominated for the 17th Manga Taishō in 2024, and placed second with 73 points.
-It has been nominated for the 48th Kodansha Manga Award in the shōnen category.
+It was nominated for the 48th Kodansha Manga Award in the shōnen category in 2024.

-Francesco Cacciatore of Screen Rant named Daemons of the Shadow Realm as one of the best new manga titles to debut in 2021, highlighting the potential the manga shows despite only having one chapter released by the end of the year.
+Early critical response to the manga was positive as Francesco Cacciatore of Screen Rant named Daemons of the Shadow Realm as one of the best new manga titles to debut in 2021, highlighting the potential the manga shows despite only having one chapter released by the end of the year.
 Additionally, Cacciatore likened Daemons of the Shadow Realm to Koyoharu Gotouge's Demon Slayer: Kimetsu no Yaiba due to both series featuring a brother and sister pair as protagonists.
 Carlyle Edmundson of Screen Rant compared the concept of Tsugai present in the manga to that of Stands seen in Hirohiko Araki's JoJo's Bizarre Adventure series.
+Demelza of Anime UK News drew multiple comparisons between Yuru's story and that of Edward Elric from Fullmetal Alchemist, noting similarities not only in character design but also in the protagonists' progressive familiarization with supernatural concepts across their respective introductions.
+Parallels were identified between Yuru's Daemons and guardians and Edward's role as a State Alchemist within the military forces of Amestris in Arakawa's previous manga.
+Víctor Teruel Sánchez of Akihabara Station praised Arakawa's ability to blend a dark narrative with comedic elements.
+He commended the handling of Yuru's capacity to control Daemons and escape his village, which lent the manga a distinct sense of mystery.
+The artwork also received positive responses, particularly with regard to both character designs and backgrounds.